OctopusDeploy/Octopus-Bamboo/README.md

 The credentials are admin/admin.

+## Building the Plugin
+Run the command `atlas-package` to build the plugin.
+The compiled plugin will be placed into the `target` directory.

 ## Updating the Atlassian Marketplace

 Keep in mind that the Bamboo plugin does not ship with the Octopus CLI tool.
 Updates to the CLI tool don't